nsrr/haassa-documentation/pages/dataset-introduction.md

 ## Structure of the dataset

 The dataset contains 718 records and 11 variables.
-Records can be linked to raw polysomnography data by using the `[HHP](https://www.sleepdata.org/datasets/haassa/variables/hhp)` subject identifier.
+Records can be linked to raw polysomnography data by using the **[HHP](https://www.sleepdata.org/datasets/haassa/variables/hhp) subject identifier**.